-Limit on operations
+Limit on operations of retail CCIVs

-- RG 105.106 If you apply for an authorisation to operate the business and conduct the affairs of a CCIV with the condition limiting you to the operation of one CCIV with a single sub-fund and select: - (a) retail CCIV only-you: - (i) may only be the corporate director of one retail CCIV of a particular asset kind; and - (ii) may issue shares that are only referable to the same single sub-fund; or - (b) wholesale CCIV only-you: - (i) may only be the corporate director of one wholesale CCIV of a particular asset kind; and - (ii) may issue shares that are only referable to the same single sub-fund. - RG 105.107 We may, at our discretion, impose a condition on your AFS licence that limits your operations to one CCIV with a single sub-fund (limiting condition).
-The limiting condition may be imposed in relation to both retail and wholesale CCIVs. - RG 105.108 When we consider imposing this condition, we will take into account your: - (a) organisational competence as assessed against Section B and Section C. This will include consideration of: - the prior experience of your responsible managers in operating registered or wholesale unregistered schemes, or retail or wholesale CCIVs, as applicable; - (ii) the prior experience of your responsible managers with the same types of assets under management; and - (iii) the size and scale of prior operations; and - (b) capacity (this includes whether you have sufficient systems and resources, including financial, technological and human resources, to operate multiple CCIVs and sub-funds). - RG 105.109 To remove the limiting condition, you will need to apply to vary your AFS licence. - RG 105.110 In our view, a larger scale business increases the demands on your organisation.
-For that reason, before we grant you an authorisation to operate CCIVs without the limiting condition, you must be able to demonstrate that you have the organisational competence and the capacity required for a larger scale business involving multiple CCIVs and sub-funds.
+- RG 105.104 When you apply for an authorisation to operate the business and conduct the affairs of a retail CCIV, you can request to have a condition imposed limiting you to the operation of one retail CCIV with a single sub-fund (limiting condition).
+If you request the limiting condition, you: - (a) may only be the corporate director of one retail CCIV; and - (b) may issue shares that are only referable to a single sub-fund.

-RG 105.111 You can generally demonstrate this if you have a track record of operating registered or wholesale unregistered schemes, or retail or wholesale CCIVs, as applicable, for at least the past two years.
+- RG 105.105 We may, at our discretion, impose the limiting condition.
+This condition may be imposed only in relation to retail CCIVs. - RG 105.106 When we consider imposing the limiting condition, we will take into account your: - (a) organisational competence as assessed against Section B and Section C. This will include consideration of: - (i) the prior experience of your responsible managers in operating registered schemes or retail CCIVs, as applicable; - (ii) the prior experience of your responsible managers with the same types of assets under management; and - (iii) the size and scale of prior operations; and - (b) capacity (this includes whether you have sufficient systems and resources, including financial, technological and human resources, to operate multiple CCIVs and sub-funds). - RG 105.107 To remove the limiting condition, you will need to apply to vary your AFS licence. - RG 105.108 In our view, a larger-scale business increases the demands on your organisation.
+We may impose the limiting condition if you cannot demonstrate the competence and capacity required for a larger scale business involving multiple CCIVs and sub-funds. - RG 105.109 You can generally demonstrate the competence and capacity required for a larger scale business if you have a track record of operating two or more registered schemes or retail CCIVs, as applicable, for at least the past two years.